618 “me gusta”

 The region we live in is beautiful and peaceful.
 It is a place for quiet country life, for returning back to the nature, for being true to yourself and enjoy each peaceful moment.
 The famous "Road to Santiago" (Jacobsway or St. James' Way) is right at our door step.
 We enjoy greeting pilgrims from our balcony now and then.

 I live by purpose a mindful, traditional Black Forest lifestyle and I only recently became aware of the renewed interest for this kind of lifestyle.
 Your stay here is a big chance for you to live a life “Fridays of future- youngsters” would likely urge for.
 Living with me means always asking yourself how to leave a positive footprint in your environment

 I loved unconventional traveling, and I have traveled intensively by bicycle and donkey around Asia before my children were born.
 I will have many interesting stories to share with you.

 I usually talk with workawayers in English.
 If your German is enough for having a good conversation, we can also talk in German.
 As the kids are half Chinese and half German they also understand Mandarin :)

 I only work half days at the Kindergarten.
 This way I have a lot of time for my kids and my many ongoing projects.
-I do my best to get my food from my garden and my chicken and ducks and buy as little products as possible, therefore I mostly eat local and seasonal food.
+I do my best to get my food from my garden and my chicken and buy as little products as possible, therefore I mostly eat local and seasonal food.